USA Today HQ evacuated after reports of man with weapon

 Officials from the nearby Hilton released the following information:

 "We can confirm our HQ team is aware of and actively monitoring the situation that is occurring at the USA Today building.
 For context, Hilton HQ is approximately half a mile from the location in question.
-We stand ready to provide guidance to our HQ-based Team Members if required," said Meg Ryan, director of corporate affairs at Hilton.
+We stand ready to provide guidance to our HQ-based Team Members if required," Meg Ryan, director of corporate affairs at Hilton, said.

 Valo Park, which operates the office building, declined to comment or say how many businesses lease space from them.